Bariatric Surgery Program

 At University of Michigan Health, we offer a program that is unique to each patient where we safely perform surgery and help you meet your goals.

-Bariatric surgery, also known as weight loss surgery or metabolic and bariatric surgery, is a tool to help people lose weight by performing surgery on your stomach and digestive tract.
-Surgery is offered when individuals are unable to lose weight with diet and exercise, medications or when serious health problems occur because of their weight.
+At University of Michigan Health, we offer customized programs to help you meet your weight-loss goals through safe surgery, medications and dietary counseling.
+Bariatric surgery, also known as weight loss surgery or metabolic and bariatric surgery, helps people lose weight by performing surgery on the stomach and digestive tract.
+Surgery is offered when individuals are unable to lose weight with diet and exercise, medications, or when serious health problems occur because of their weight.

-The success of bariatric surgery should be based on improvement or resolution of weight-related medical problems, improved life expectancy, and an improved quality of life, not numbers on a scale.
+We base the success of bariatric surgery on improvement or resolution of weight-related medical problems, improved life expectancy, and an improved quality of life, not just numbers on a scale.

 Our Approach

-Our bariatric program guides patients through their entire journey, from deciding which procedure is best, to care and counseling after surgery.
-Our team includes:
+Our accredited bariatric program features an efficient enrollment process and guides patients through their entire journey, from deciding which procedure is best, to care and counseling after surgery.

 - Online learning resources for an enhanced, convenient patient experience